sevendaystoglory/sevendaystoglory.github.io/_posts/til/2025-01-17-dim-reduction.md

 date: 2025-01-17
 category: til
 permalink: /til/dimensional-reduction
+image: /assets/images/arxiv-papers.png
 ---

 # How to dimensionally reduce data for the purposes of visualization
 <p class="post-date">Jan 17, 2025</p>

-## There are generally two ways to reduce high dimensional data:
+## There are generally the following ways to reduce high dimensional data:
 - [ ] PCA - linear dimensionality reduction using a global covariant matrix
+- [ ] UMAP - Uniform Manifold Approximation and Projection
+- [ ] SVD - Singular Value Decomposition
 - [ ] t-SNE (t-Distributed Stochastic Neighbor Embedding)

 ## How does t-SNE work?